LiasHisami/EEG_matlab_project_SoSe26/README.md

 Helper function called by `preprocessing.m`.

-- displays the EEG data,
+- displays the EEG data if not commented out
 - asks the user to enter bad-channel labels,
 - interpolates selected channels using spline interpolation,
 - saves the interpolated SPM dataset.